Thailand Work Visa

 Visa Type Spouse Children

-Non-Immigrant B Visa (Work Visa) Can accompany on a Non-Immigrant O (Dependent) Visa.
-Spouse may need a separate work permit to work legally in Thailand and does not need to convert to a Non-B visa.
-Children under 20 can accompany on a Non-Immigrant O Visa.
+Non-Immigrant B Visa (Work Visa) Can accompany the primary applicant on a Non-Immigrant O (Dependent) Visa.
+The spouse may require a separate work permit to work legally in Thailand and does not need to convert to a Non-B Visa.
+Children under 20 years of age can accompany the applicant on a Non-Immigrant O Visa.
 A separate Non-Immigrant ED Visa is required for school enrolment.

-SMART Visa (Categories T, I, E, S) Spouse receives the same validity as the primary visa holder.
-Can work in permitted occupations without a separate work permit after endorsement from the Smart Visa Unit (processing ~14 days).
-Children under 20 receive the same validity.
-Those above 20 in full-time education may qualify with proof.
-ED Visa required for schooling.
+SMART Visa (Categories T, I, E, S) Spouses receive the same visa validity as the primary applicant.
+They may work in permitted occupations without obtaining a separate work permit after endorsement from the Smart Visa Unit (processing time: approximately 14 days).
+Children under 20 receive the same visa validity as the principal applicant.
+Children above 20 who are enrolled in full-time education may qualify with supporting evidence.
+An ED Visa is required for school enrolment.

-BOI-Sponsored Work Visa (Non-IB) Can join on a Non-Immigrant O Visa.
-BOI endorsement is usually required, and a separate work permit is needed for employment.
-Children under 20 can join on a Non-Immigrant O Visa.
-ED Visa required for school enrolment.
+BOI-Sponsored Work Visa (Non-IB) Spouses can accompany the applicant on a Non-Immigrant O Visa.
+BOI endorsement is generally required, and a separate work permit must be obtained for employment in Thailand.
+Children under 20 years of age can accompany the applicant on a Non-Immigrant O Visa.
+A separate ED Visa is required for attending school in Thailand.

 Pathway to Permanent Residency in Thailand (PR)